KristinaGov/ClimExtreme/README.md

 # Working files and input data and source code for the paper to be published.
 ## How does climate change affect the transition of power systems: the case of Germany
-*Alexander Golub, Kristina Govorukha, Philip Mayer, Dirk Rübbelkeb* *Corresponding author: e-mail: kristina.govorukha@vwl.tu-freiberg.de*
+*Alexander Golub, Kristina Govorukha, Philip Mayer, Dirk Rübbelke*

+*Corresponding author: e-mail: kristina.govorukha@vwl.tu-freiberg.de*

 ### What you can find in *script_temperatures.r*